jannikac/dotfiles/README.md

 # Install Script
 What does the install script do

-- Copies the .i3 directory to a specified location.
+- Replaces ~/.config/i3 with i3/
-- Removes old .bashrc and copies new .bashrc
+- Replaces ~/.bashrc with .bashrc